Public Review Draft

-- Participation through San Miguel Forward.
+- Participation through San Miguel Forward and the San Miguel Advisory Council.
 The Board of Supervisors relies on input from the San Miguel Advisory Council (SMAC) in considering plans and policies that affect the town.
 The Advisory Council has formed a subcommittee – San Miguel Forward Collaborative.
 Information is available at http://www.discoversanmiguel.com.
 If you are interested in the future of your town, consider participating in San Miguel Forward meetings, or perhaps volunteer to start a subcommittee focused on a particular topic or issue.

 - Commenting on the Environmental Impact Report.
-The Draft Environmental Impact Report (EIR) is expected to be released in early 2014.
+The Draft Environmental Impact Report (EIR) is expected to be released in late 2015.
 Any written comments submitted on the EIR will receive a written response to be published in the Final EIR.